Madame-Aehm/CAB-Project-3-Spikes/12. Deploy/notes.md

 Since we used Firebase as a service to build this project, it makes sense that we deploy our project with [**Firebase Hosting!**](https://firebase.google.com/docs/hosting/quickstart) I used [this](https://medium.com/@rajdeepmallick999/vite-firebase-how-to-deploy-react-app-5e5090730147) article as a guide.

+**Note**: since Firebase Hosting is really only designed for static sites, there isn't anywhere to store values for the `.env` file.
+You'll have to put the config keys as strings directly.
+So long as security rules have been established, this is what Firebase intended.
+If you have any other variables that have to be stored in an `.env` file, you'll need to investigate Firebase [Cloud Functions](https://firebase.google.com/docs/functions/config-env?gen=2nd).

 You will first have to install the **Firebase CLI** (command line interface).
 We do this globally, so we can then run Firebase scripts from our terminal in any folder (mac users might have to precede script with `sudo`):

 ```